baehs1989/mortgage-calculator/README.md

 ### `npm run widget-build`
 Builds the required js/css files which requires for embedding the app as a widget for production.
 You will require to extract `/static/css/zuvafetest-main.css` and `/static/js/zuvafetest-main.js` from `build` folder.

+## TODO
+- Fix a bug related to running the app locally on IE
+- Unit tests for custom hooks